JoshuaHartz/How-to-NMAP/README.md

 It shows us: open ports, its traceroute, TCP/IP fingerprint, OS (if it can), and MAC address.

+That is only an example of what Nmap can do.
+There are many other options and ways to go about using Nmap.
+For other scan methods, look up the options you want to use and follow the same process.

 ## Nmap options
 [options](https://nmap.org/book/man-briefoptions.html)